\n\n

 | Only during sleep | Not necessarily | Yes (by definition) |

-Most bedwetting is not caused by a UTI — but a UTI can cause or worsen wetting, and the two can occur together.
-If something feels different, trust that instinct: pain, fever, sudden change, or blood in the urine all warrant a GP appointment without delay.
-A dipstick test is quick, non-invasive, and gives you an answer fast.
+Most bedwetting is not caused by a UTI, but a UTI can cause or worsen wetting, and both can occur together.
+Symptoms such as pain, fever, sudden change, or blood in urine require urgent GP consultation.
+A dipstick test is quick and non-invasive.

-If daytime symptoms are also part of the picture, it is worth reading our guide on how daytime and nighttime wetting relate — the causes are often linked, and addressing both together is usually more effective.
+If daytime symptoms are present, consider reading our guide on [how daytime and nighttime wetting relate](https://www.sleepsecurenights.com/my-child-is-wetting-during-the-day-as-well-how-daytime-and-nighttime-wetting-relate/).
+Addressing both together is often more effective.